Do you consider yourself an introvert but would still like to be in the real estate business?

 2) Social Interactions Tire Them

-Being an introvert doesn’t necessarily mean being alone all the time and absolutely not having any social interactions at all.
+Being an introvert doesn’t necessarily mean being alone all the time and not having any social interactions.

-But when introverts have social interactions, they realize pretty fast when their energy is drained.
+But when introverts have social interactions, they realize quickly when their energy is drained.

-So, in contrast to extroverts, social interactions cost them energy, and after a while, they feel the necessity to refuel this lost energy.
+So, in contrast to extroverts, social interactions cost them energy.
+After a while, they feel the necessity to refuel this lost energy.

 3) A Close Circle of Friends

-This one can easily be misinterpreted as introverts not being able to make friends or not liking to socialize at all.
+This can easily be misinterpreted as introverts being unable to make friends or not liking socializing.

-So it’s more a thing of quality over quantity, and it contributes a lot to their happiness (source).
+So it’s more a thing of quality over quantity, contributing a lot to their happiness (source).

-That’s why they also prefer spending time in solitude with this close circle of friends.
+That’s why they also prefer solitude with this close circle of friends.

 4) Working Alone